Bob Manning (mayor): Mayor

-In 2012 Manning announced his intention to run for mayor of the Cairns Regional Council with a team of candidates under the name "Unity 2012".
+In January 2012, Manning announced his intention to run for mayor of Cairns at the upcoming local government elections with a team of candidates under the name "Unity 2012".
 Kevin Byrne, a former mayor, had previously run his team under the banner of "Cairns Unity Team".
-Manning considered the Unity 2012 team to be apolitical and publicly stated that Unity 2012 have no political affiliation and most of the candidates have a business background.
+Manning considered the Unity 2012 team to be apolitical and publicly stated that Unity 2012 had no political affiliation.

-After being elected Mayor of Cairns in 2012, Manning borrowed $150,000 the following year from a developer lobbyist while he was facing bankruptcy — which would have automatically disqualified him from office.
+Manning was successful, being elected with 55.61% of the vote.
+Following his victory, he borrowed $150,000 the following year from a developer lobbyist while he was facing bankruptcy — which would have automatically disqualified him from office.
 Queensland’s Crime and Corruption Commission (CCC) launched an investigation in February, after the state’s local government watchdog referred the matter as potential corrupt conduct.
 The lender was Ranjit Singh, a lawyer representing developers in some of Cairns biggest building projects.
-Auuthorities found the loan was interest-free, never formally documented and has not been repaid.
+Authorities found the loan was interest-free, never formally documented and has not been repaid.

+Manning announced his resignation, effective immediately, on 17 November 2023.
+He was replaced by deputy mayor Terry James.